jodal/biip/docs/quickstart.md

 ```

 Let's try to reorder the expiration date (AI `15`) and batch/lot number (AI
-`10`), so that the batch/lot number comes in the middle of the Message:
+`10`), so that the batch/lot number comes in the middle of the message:

 ```python
 >>> result = biip.parse("010703206980498810032915210525")